Vlado Chernozemski: Assassin of the IMRO

-In 1925, Ivan Mihailov became the new leader of the IMRO.
-In this period the organization took actions against the former left-wing activists, assassinating several of them.
-Mihailov assigned Chernozemski to assassinate MP Dimo Hadzhidimov, a member of the Communist Party of Bulgaria and former IMRO member.
-Chernozemski was arrested and sentenced to death by hanging for Hadzhidimov's assassination, but his execution was never carried out.
-In 1925, Chernozemski escaped from a police escort.
+In the 1920s, IMRO took actions against the former left-wing activists, assassinating several of them after the assassination of Alexandrov.
+Ivan Mihailov assigned Chernozemski to assassinate MP Dimo Hadzhidimov, a member of the Communist Party of Bulgaria and former IMRO member, which he did so in 1924.
+In the same year, Mihailov became the new leader of IMRO.
+Chernozemski was sentenced to death before being amnestied.

-In 1927, Chernozemski proposed to the IMRO Central Committee to enter the main conference building of the League of Nations in Paris and detonate grenades attached to his person, in order to attract the attention of the world and generate publicity over the question of the Bulgarians in Macedonia, but his proposal was rejected.
-In 1929, the leadership of the IMRO called on Ante Pavelić and the Ustaše for cooperation.
+In 1927, Chernozemski proposed to IMRO's Central Committee to enter the main conference building of the League of Nations in Paris and detonate grenades attached to his person, in order to attract the attention of the world and generate publicity over the question of the Bulgarians in Macedonia, but his proposal was rejected.
+In 1929, IMRO and the Ustaše started cooperating, with the former training the latter.

 In 1930, Chernozemski, following an order by Mihailov, assassinated another member of the IMRO, Naum Tomalevski, and his bodyguard.
-Tomalevski had been a prominent member of the IMRO.
-For the second time, Chernozemski was sentenced to death, but he was pardoned in 1932.
+Tomalevski had been a prominent member of the IMRO and a rival to Ivan Mihailov for control of IMRO.
+On April 24, 1931, Chernozemski was sentenced by the Sofia District Court to life in prison.
+After the amnesty on January 5, 1932, he was released from the Sofia Central Prison.
+A week later, he went underground, and on July 15, 1932, he disappeared from Sofia.